-Porter, who was among a Easton contingent of 200 residents who traveled to Philadelphia that September to pay respects to Lafayette, forged a special connection with the aging general during their conversations, begun by Lafayette’s recollections of Porter’s father and uncle from the Battle of Brandywine in 1777.
+Porter was among 200 Easton residents who traveled to Philadelphia that September to pay respects to Lafayette.
+He was moved by his conversation with the aging general and by Lafayette’s recollections of Porter’s father and uncle from the Battle of Brandywine in 1777.

 David Bishop Skillman, class of 1913, recounts the conversation in his book, “The Biography of a College.”
 Upon hearing his surname, Lafayette said, “Porter, Porter, I remember that name.
 Any relation to Capt.
 Porter, whom I met at Brandywine?”

 “Well, sir,” said the general, “I bless you for your father’s sake.
 He was a brave man.
 He had with him there a young man, a relative I think, whose name I have forgotten.
 They fought very nearly together.”

 “He was my mother’s brother,” Mr. Porter explained.